 Michael Watkins, in The First 90 Days, suggests that new leaders need to be able to quickly diagnose what type of a situation they are walking into and I think this is equally true for a consultant (internal or external).
 I liked his classification of business situations into four types (I have changed his wording slightly):

 A few minutes spent asking ourselves “what assumptions am I making about this team / area and what evidence do I have to validate my assumptions?” can change how we approach clients and teams and can impact the outcome.
-Read on for more to find out how I applied the concepts and check out the book at Amazon or Dymocks.
+Read on for more to find out how I applied the concepts and check out the book at Amazon. or Booktopia.

 In 2006 I worked with a board, whom I expected to be in a Continuation situation, but most members were new and their situation was more like a Start Up, especially in relation to strategic planning and follow-up processes.
 If I had asked a few more questions of my contact, I would have found out the extra information and approached the situation slightly differently.
 As it was, the sitation was a bit uncomfortable for me in the first session as I expected too much, but by session two I had taken the starting point of the group into consideration and was ready to discuss with them some processes to support them in their follow-up.“